Deirdre18/thorin-and-co-mini-project/README.md

 The only thing left to do is to deploy it so that it can be seen on the internet at large.
 We'll do that in our next series of videos.

-Next, we're going to have a look at how to create forms and some advanced routing.